sequelize/sequelize/docs/upgrade-to-v6.md

 ### Support for Node 8 and up

-Sequelize v6 will only support Node 8 and up
+Sequelize v6 will only support Node 8 and up.

 ### Removed support for `operatorAliases`